Claudio Mamerto Cuenca

-Claudio Mamerto Cuenca (30 October 1812 – 3 February 1852) was an Argentine physician and poet.
+Claudio Mamerto Cuenca (30 October 1812 – 3 February 1852) was an Argentine medical doctor and poet.

 The Spanish mercenary José Pons Ojeda (who called himself "León de Palleja"), a member of the Grand Army of General Justo José de Urquiza who fought Juan Manuel de Rosas in the Platine War in 1852, killed him because Cuenca wanted to protect the wounded in his field hospital, immediately after the Battle of Caseros.

 Biography

 Early life

 Claudio Mamerto Cuenca was born in Buenos Aires, the son of Justo Casimiro Cuenca and Lucía Calvo.
 His baptismal name was Claudio José del Corazón de Jesús Cuenca, and it is not known for what reason he changed it to Claudio Mamerto Cuenca.
 He did his first letters in the parish house to enter the Real Colegio de San Carlos at the age of 16, that in those years was merged with the Conciliar Seminary, directed by the Jesuits and worked next to the temple of San Ignacio.
 An excellent student, he graduated from high school with outstanding grades and four years later he entered the Medical Department of the University of Buenos Aires.
 Cuenca's family was marked by the decision of four of the five children, José María, Claudio Mamerto, Salustiano and Amaro, to become doctors.
 Claudio and Salustiano managed to stand out.
 The latter, following in the footsteps of the former, became an outstanding surgeon, and upon his death succeeded him in the Chair of Anatomy and Physiology.
 He died during a cholera epidemic in 1859.

 At the University of Buenos Aires he had as professors Diego Alcorta, León Banegas and Miguel García, and in medicine, Ireneo Portela, Gómez de Fonseca, Francisco de Paula Almeyra, Juan José Fontana and Fuentes Arguibel.
 In the Hospital de la Residencia, lectures were given for the study of specific subjects, but many times, the teacher's house was where the classes were led with the help of figures and anatomical atlases.